East Midlands English: Dialect variations within the political region

-Southern Northamptonshire
+Northamptonshire

 Northamptonshire is in the East Midlands region defined in the late 20th century, and has historically harboured its own dialect comparable to other forms of East Midlands English, particularly among the older generation.
 However, more recently its linguistic distinctiveness has significantly eroded due to influences from the western parts of East Anglia, the West Midlands, and the South as well as the 'Watford Gap isogloss', the demarcation line between southern and northern English accents.

 The Danelaw split the present county into a Viking north and a Saxon south.
 This is quite plainly heard, with people in the south speaking more like people from Oxfordshire or Cambridgeshire and people in the north sounding more like people from Leicestershire.

 Corbyite

-Also of note is the anomalous dialect of Corbyite spoken around Corby in the north of Northamptonshire, which reflects the migration of large numbers of Scottish and Irish steelworkers to the town during the 20th century.
+Also of note is the anomalous dialect of Corbyite spoken around Corby, Kettering, and Market Harborough in the north of Northamptonshire and the south east of Leicestershire, which reflects the migration of large numbers of Scottish and Irish steelworkers to the town during the 20th century.
 The dialect is often compared to Glaswegian.